Defending Civil Rights

 UCA also initiated the “Speak Up Campaign,” where 19 presidents of top U.S. universities publicly voiced their support for Chinese American faculty members and international students as well as for continued benefits of international collaboration in the sciences.
 To address the increasing racism and hate crime against Asian Americans due to the COVID-19 pandemic, UCA has built and strengthened relationships and conducted regular discussions with the Jewish American and African American communities to foster equal justice and civil rights for all.

-Due to a unique set of familial, cultural, and societal factors, mental health issues among Asian Americans youth are on the rise but have received little attention.
-Working with local community organizations and a team of experts and counselors, UCA addresses this urgent need by creating culturally-informed programs to raise awareness and provide knowledge of mental health concerns.
-UCA has successfully organized 12 national and local youth mental health conferences, as well as two webinars specifically designed to address mental health needs resulting from the pandemic.
+Due to a unique set of familial, cultural, and societal factors, mental health issues among Asian American youth are on the rise but have received little attention.
+Working with local community organizations and a team of experts and counselors, UCA WAVES addresses this urgent need by creating culturally-informed programs to raise awareness and provide knowledge of mental health concerns.
+UCA WAVES has successfully organized 12 national and local youth mental health conferences, as well as four webinars specifically designed to address mental health needs resulting from the pandemic.
+We also have ongoing collaboratives such as Mental Health First Aid training and peer support groups for nursing students, parents, and youth.
+Check out our webpage for free resources and ways to get involved!

 UCA Next Generation Programs